shkim-Pandamon/pandamon.github.io/_posts/2021-03-22-demo_system_0.md

 ---

 ## Goal
-> To constct a demo test environment of KEPCO(Korea Electric Power Corporation) SEDA(Substation Equipment Diagnostic & Analysis) system using Oracle, Docker, Python, Flask, and Nginx(HTML)
+> To constct a demo test environment of KEPCO(Korea Electric Power Corporation) SEDA(Substation Equipment Diagnostic & Analysis) system using Oracle, Docker, Python, Flask, Gunicorn, and Nginx(HTML)
-> <small>*Oracle, Docker, Python, Flask, and Nginx(HTML)를 활용한 한국전력공사의 송변전 예방진단시스템 데모 테스트 환경 구축*</small>
+> <small>*Oracle, Docker, Python, Flask, Gunicorn and Nginx(HTML)를 활용한 한국전력공사의 송변전 예방진단시스템 데모 테스트 환경 구축*</small>

 ## Background
 KEPCO(Korea's Electric Power Corporation) is a principle agent of T&D(Transmission and Distribution) industry, selling electricity supplied by power genertion companies.
 The market of electric power in Korea is managed not by private enterpries but by Korean government, and KEPCO is ranked as 2nd on global electricity utility companies by monopolize T&D industry.
 Thus, KEPCO possesses huge amount of industrial assets of T&D and SEDA(Substation Equipment Diagnositc & Analysis) system is a running business that integrate and centralize the management subjects which were each substations previously.
 Especially, this system is very important in that the web page of SEDA is coninuously used until present by workers of KEPCO.